SQLProvider allows you to unit-test your SQL-logic

 namespace Microsoft.FSharp.Data

-<summary> This event fires immediately before the execution of every generated query.
-Listen to this event to display or debug the content of your queries. </summary>
+<summary> Event that fires immediately before the execution of every generated query.
+Listen to this event to display or debug the content of your queries.
+This is useful for logging, performance monitoring, and debugging SQL generation. </summary>

 module Event from Microsoft.FSharp.Control